aimeos/aimeos-symfony/README.md

 ## Installation

-This document is for the latest Aimeos Symfony **2018.10 release and later**.
+This document is for the latest Aimeos Symfony **2019.10 release and later**.

-- Stable release: 2019.07
-- LTS release: 2018.10
+- LTS release: 2019.10

 If you want to **upgrade between major versions**, please have a look into the [upgrade guide](https://aimeos.org/docs/Symfony/Upgrade)!